nrobb/urbgen/README.md

 For more information, documentation, and developer guidelines, vist [urbgen.com](http://urbgen.com).

 **Note** The UrbGen web application uses [dat.gui](https://code.google.com/p/dat-gui), which makes use of HTML5's window.localStorage object.
-Because of this, it is not possible to run the web application from a local drive in Microsoft Internet Explorer.
+Because of this, it is not possible to run the web application from a local drive in Internet Explorer.
 If you are intending to run the web application from a local drive, please use either Chrome or Firefox.